 361. Hymnology.
-The history of the hymn and hymn tune: types of hymns and their uses; analysis and interpretation of hymns; evaluation of standard hymnals.
+The history of the hymn and hymn tune; types of hymns and their uses: analysis and interpretation of hymns; evaluation of standard hymnals.
+2 h. c.

 362. Gregorian Chant.
 The practical and artistic aspects of Gregorian chant in general choir work, the fundamentals of Gregorian rhythm, and authentic and plagal modes and notation.